kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 Now we need to add the appropriate dependencies.
 As mentioned the framework is completely modular which means that apart from the core functionality every Java EE component is packaged as a separate module and must be included explicitly as a dependency in order to use it.
 KumuluzEE will automatically detect which modules are included in the class path and properly configure them.

-All modules are versioned and released together which helps reduce cross version conflicts and bugs.
+All modules are versioned and released together, which helps reducing cross version conflicts and bugs.
 So it is recommended to define a property with the current version of KumuluzEE and use it with every dependency.

 > NOTE: Use the same version for every module as not doing so might result in unexpected behavior.